 Later in life, I fell in love with watching birds and learning about their biology and all the fascinating things they do throughout their lives, and they have since become the subject of most of my study and photography.

 When photographing wildlife, my goal is to capture the unique and natural behavior that each animal has to offer.
 I try to become a part of the landscape and allow the animals to live their lives as if I weren’t there.
-This approach of quiet observation, without pressuring the animal, usually leads to rewarding experiences and satisfying photographs.
+This approach of quiet observation, without pressuring the animals, usually leads to rewarding experiences and satisfying photographs.

 Jeremy Teague